Arjun-C-S/quarkjs/ARCHITECTURE.md

 Must be registered before any script executes.

 **Performance note:** QuickJS calls the interrupt handler frequently — on every bytecode instruction boundary in some builds.
 The handler body must be as cheap as possible: a single elapsed time check.
 No allocations, no locks, no system calls inside the handler.

+**Async timeout correctness:** Using `start_time.elapsed() > timeout` is correct for synchronous single-call execution (Milestone 1) but breaks with async code.
+When a promise callback resumes after the event loop, it inherits the original `start_time` rather than getting a fresh budget.
+The correct model — required before Milestone 2 — is to store an absolute `deadline: Instant` in the runtime state, set it to `Instant::now() + timeout` at the start of each top-level tick, and reset it when the tick completes.
+The interrupt handler then checks `Instant::now() > deadline`.

 ### 8.7 Event Loop — `src/event_loop/` *(Milestone 2)*